Junoon – Aisi Nafrat Toh Kaisa Ishq: Plot summary

-20 years ago, Meera's Mother ran away from her husband's house as her husband, Meera's father, got her engaged and married to a boy named Prithvi who was an orphan found on the steps of a temple.
+20 years ago, Meera's mother ran away from her husband's house as her husband, Meera's father, had her marry Prithvi, an orphan found on the steps of a temple.
 To escape this, Meera and her mother settled in Delhi and got her engaged again to a man named Akash.
 And to hide the secret Data tells all his villagers of Hardoi that his wife and daughter died in front of his very eyes in a river.
 In Delhi, Meera finds out that her Bittu has cancer and she needs all the love she can get.
 Meera and Akash don't know about what happened 20 years ago and they want to fulfill every last wish of their mother.

 On the day of Karva Chauth, Sudha secretly does the ritual by giving a call to her husband.
 Akash sees this and is stunned.
 She tells him of her last wish that the full family stays together.
 Meera hears this and promises that she will not marry Akash till she fulfills her mother's last wish.
 She reaches Hardoi and is saved from a dangerous bull by her father, who she does not recognize.
 To travel to Ramdhari's house, she meets Prithvi who drops her to Ramdhari's Haveli.
 There she meets Lakhan and Kalki.

 She goes through many problems as Ramdhari's lie had put a blindfold on all the people of Hardoi - even Prithvi.
 She brings her license to prove it, but Lakhan says that it is fake and that he can make a billion copies like that, hence burns it to ashes.
 Lakhan tries to ill-treat Meera by giving her to his men, but Jeevanlal informs Prithvi just in time.
 Prithvi saves her and she gives him a hug.
 He feels awkward.
 He finds out the reason behind her coming to the village and becomes her enemy.
 They both become enemies.
 Lakhan orders his men to kidnap Meera and kill her, but while escaping, Meera dashes into Ramdhari once again.
 Prithvi also reaches there.

 Though Ramdhari knows Meera is his daughter, he lies to her to save his self-respect and appoints Prithvi to take care of her and keep her safe.
 They keep having small petty fights and Meera begins to call Prithvi Rambo Singh - Because of his extraordinary shape, height and attitude.
 Meera also meets panditji, the owner of a temple.
-He also knows that Meera is Ramdhari's daughter as during the escape, Meera had hurt her foot and the mark is still seen there.
+He also knows that Meera is Ramdhari's daughter as during the escape, Meera had hurt her foot and the mark is still there.